 Enrollment for Current School Year

 Los Angeles, CA 90032

 *Lot 2 on the campus of Cal State LA

-Alliance Marc & Eva Stern Math and Science High School achieved a 2013 Academic Performance Index (API) score of 776.
-CST results: 51% Advanced Proficient in English, 24% Advanced/Proficient in Math.
-For more on the school's current Performance Indicators, click here.
+Alliance Marc & Eva Stern Math and Science High School achieved an Academic Performance Index (API) score of 776, 131 points higher than the surrounding traditional public schools.
+In 2014, 100 percent of Alliance Stern MASS graduates were accepted to college.
+For more on the school's current Performance Indicators, click here

 Alliance Stern MASS ranks #143 among high schools nationwide by US News & World Report, and among the top 25 "Most Transformative" high schools in the nation by Newsweek.
 The school was recognized as a 2009 California Distinguished School, an award that recognizes the state's most exemplary, inspiring, and well-rounded community public schools, and a 2009 Support Personnel Accountability Report (SPARC) awardee.